Overview of Requirements

 - The Special Exam is based on specific topics relating to the student's planned thesis research.
-The format of this exam is similar to that of the general exam, but may include some form of research presentation as well.
-The schedule and format details for this exam will be determined in conjunction with the student's thesis advisor and the DGS.
+The format of this exam is similar to that of the general exam, but may include a research presentation as well.
+The format details for this exam will be determined in conjunction with the student's thesis advisor and the DGS.

 PhD students must achieve a grade of Pass on both exam sections in order to continue in the program.